IRIS Waiver Renewal

 Changes to services

-This is a list of the key changes in the draft waiver renewal application to provide a transparent explanation of service and category updates.
+This is a list of the key changes in the waiver renewal.

 - Housing Counseling—Added service list to broaden the scope and added a collaborative assessment to determine participant housing needs and preferences.
 This will help determine housing needs that promote participant choice, increase awareness of affordable housing, and promote community integration.
 We also provided a clear list of coverage and added a list of services to broaden this service’s scope and align with other adult long-term care programs.